jettwk/jettwk/README.md

 # Hi, I’m Jett #
 - 👀 I’m interested in game development and machine learning
-- 🌱 I’m currently learning html, css, and javascript
+- 🌱 I’m currently learning html, css, javascript, as well as honing my python skill
 - 💞️ I’m looking to collaborate on mobile appllications
 - 📫 How to reach me: www.linkedin.com/in/jett-kiker-1889ab1b0
 - I do most of my programming projects on my Replit check it out! https://replit.com/@j3ttkik3r